ma99us/ImmuNB-App/PRIVACY_POLICY.md

 The Barcode Verifier only sees your Name, DOB (optional/configurable), and number of vaccinations, as a proof of your full-vaccination status.

-If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protectes your privacy, please send me an email and I will surely try to fix it/help you.
+If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protects your privacy, please send me an email and I will surely try to fix it/help you.

 Yours sincerely,
 Mikhail Gerdov.